 With her family by her side, Cody remains committed to her passion for ballet, eager to guide the next generation of dancers.

-As a dance educator, my mission is to guide dancers in developing not only their technical abilities but also a deep understanding of their bodies, minds, and artistic voices.
-My teaching philosophy is rooted in the belief that sustainable dance training must be holistic—nurturing physical health, mental well-being, and personal growth in equal measure.
+"As a dance educator, my mission is to guide dancers in developing not only their technical abilities, but also a deeper understanding of their bodies, minds, and artistic voices.
+I believe sustainable dance training must be holistic—supporting physical health, mental well-being, and personal growth in equal measure.

-I aim to cultivate a space where discipline and curiosity coexist—where dancers are encouraged to ask questions, listen to their bodies, and take ownership of their learning.
+I strive to cultivate a space where discipline and curiosity coexist—where dancers are encouraged to ask questions, listen to their bodies, and take ownership of their learning.
 My goal is not only to shape strong technicians, but to mentor self-aware, mindful artists who understand that their value extends far beyond the studio or stage.

 Jaclyn Sartore

-Students in this program are able to attend their host studio and train in all genres while gaining classical support with no label attached.
-We truly believe that in order to truly help a student, a consistent commitment will be needed to help each child's growth.
+Supplemental Technique and Wellness Program: This is our newest program, and we are here to revolutionize your dancer's trajectory.
+We aim to provide consistent support for the season to dancers who are looking for classical technique and wellness aid.
+Students in this program are able to attend their host studio and train in all other genres while gaining classical support with no label attached.
+We truly believe that in order to help a student, a consistent commitment will be needed to achieve true growth towards their individual goals.
+This is why this program is a semester commitment instead of on a drop-in basis.

 Holly Nieman